spotify-song-suggester-1/spotify-app-backend/README.md

-... still working on the delete and update endpoints
+... still working on the delete and update endpoints ok